-- The day-to-day running of the school, includes the provision of support for children with SEND.
-Whilst she delegates some responsibility to the Inclusion Manager and Class teachers for ensuring your child's needs are met. - Making sure that the Governing Body is informed of issues relating to SEND.
+- The school's day-to-day running includes supporting children with SEND.
+She delegates some responsibility to the inclusion manager and class teachers to meet your child's needs. - Making sure that the Governing Body is informed of SEND-related issues.

-The SEND Governor is Mr Chris Barber
+The SEND Governor is Mrs Krystal Rolfe

-He is responsible for:
+She is responsible for: